pikdum/blog/content/posts/thistle-tea/index.md

 Turns out, the crashing issues were from the server not receiving an entire packet, but still trying to decrypt and handle it.
 I was handling if the server got more than one packet, but not if the server got a partial packet.

-Referencing Shadowburn, the fix for this is to let the packet data accumulate until there's enough to handle.
+Referencing Shadowburn, the fix for this was to let the packet data accumulate until there's enough to handle.
-This seems to have fixed all the network-related issues.
+Seems to have fixed all of the network-related issues.

-To fix the guid collision issue, I added a large offset to creature guids, so they'll never conflict.
+To fix the guid collision issue, I added a large offset to creature guids so they'll never conflict with players.

 ## Day 21 - June 22